KurtSoncco/symbolic-ai-liquefaction/README.md

 ## 🎯 Research Questions / Hypothesis

-> _Clearly state the primary research questions or hypotheses this project aims to address.
-Use a bulleted list._
-> - _Question 1: ..._
+> - _Question 1: How much improvement can the AI have in energy-based relationships in geotechnical parameters such as Shear Wave Velocity (Vs) and Liquefaction triggering?
-> - _Question 2: ..._
+> - _Question 2: How muxh explainability can we get based on symbolic AI results compared to human-based relationships?

 ---